techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-recording-compliance.md

 ### Certified compliance recording partners

 Microsoft manages a compliance recording for Microsoft Teams certification program.
-This program provides customers with the assurance that each participating partner's solution is tested and verifie for quality, compatibility, and reliability.
+This program provides customers with the assurance that each participating partner's solution is tested and verified for quality, compatibility, and reliability.

 A list of partners certified to deliver compliance recording with Microsoft Teams follows: